adelowo/portfolio/_posts/2019-11-11-jwt-revocation.md

 Basically JWTs generally rely on client expiration and will always be considered valid until it expires.
 They (JWTs) usually contain an `exp` field which contains the expiration date.
-This presents a huge security problem unlike sessions which the server can invalidate at any given time by the server whenever it feels.
+This presents a huge security problem unlike sessions which the server can invalidate at any given time.
 What this means in practice is you cannot randomly invalidate a token you believe has been compromised.
 For example, as I demonstrated on the web app to the developer, I logged into the app, picked out the JWT, logged out but I could still interact with the API via the JWT I copied earlier.
 The developer was a little disturbed as per revocation strategies so I thought to write something up that could help him and others :)).

 In this post, I will be talking about two different methods to revoke JWTs that can solve the issue described above: